Uberi/University-Notes/PHIL271/PHIL271.md

 One view is that the difference between discovery and creation is the way that they're done.
 Math is not like science because math requires certainty (through proofs), while science requires only that a high enough standard of certainty is reached.

-An argument is a set of claims, one of which, the conclusion is defended  by the others, the premises.If you have a valid argument, then to refute the argument, you must first refute the premises.
+An argument is a set of claims, one of which, the conclusion is defended  by the others, the premises.
+If you have a valid argument, then to refute the argument, you must first refute the premises.

 An argument is cogent if the premises support the conclusion, and it's reasonable to believe the premises.
 By support, we mean that the premises imply that the conclusion is likely (not necessarily that the premises imply that the conclusion is in fact true).
 When we evaluate philisophical views, we need to evaluate whether the arguments for it are cogent.